Course 3: Rust Language

 }

-Using a single loop, move the contents of vector v to array a such as vector v is equal to vec![] (empty vector) and array a is equal to [5, 4, 3, 2, 1, 0]:
+Using a single loop, move the contents of vector v to array a such as vector v is equal to vec![] (empty vector) and array a is equal to the inverse of v : [5, 4, 3, 2, 1, 0]:

 #![allow(unused)]